-Dollar Flight Club's Premium Plus+ Flight Deals Include First-Class Steals
+Dollar Flight Club's Newest Feature Includes Deals On First-Class Fares

 Although I'm all for flying economy when traveling stateside, I think most travelers would agree that business and first-class tickets are definitely preferable for a long-haul flight.
 If you're all about Kardashian-level accommodations but not all about high flight costs (I mean, who is?), you'll definitely want to check out Dollar Flight Club's Premium Plus+ flight deals, which recently launched from the flight aggregation company.
 The new feature saves travelers an average of $3,000 per flight, which means you can travel in luxury at just a fraction of the cost.